Fail to Remain – Criminal Code

 3. offer assistance (if anyone has been injured or requires assistance).

-Penalties for Hit and Run – Criminal Code
+Penalties for Hit and Run (Canada Criminal Code)

-If you’re convicted for failure to stop for an accident, you’ll be liable to:
+If you’re convicted for hit and run crime, you’ll be liable to:

-• jail time: up to 2 years less a day (under summary conviction); up to 10 years (under indictable offence).
+• Imprisonment: Up to 2 years less a day for summary conviction offences; up to 10 years for indictable offences involving bodily harm or death.

 In all cases, a judge will assess the facts of the allegation and the track record of the accused person.

-There are also other types of fail to stop offence that involve more serious consequences.
+There are also other types of hit and run criminal offenses that involve more serious consequences.

 • the person knows that the accident led to the death of another person; OR